 Where Are The Balls Located If They Are Not Inside The Scrotum?

 Most people assume that German shepherds with cryptorchidism don’t have balls or testicles.
 However, that’s not the case.
-The truth is that these dogs still have their balls, but they have not descended into the testicles.
+These dogs still have their balls, but they have not descended into the testicles.

-These retained testicles will lodge themselves in the inguinal canal.
+These kept testicles will lodge themselves in the inguinal canal.
 This is a passage in which the testicle used to descend into the scrotum.

 When not in the inguinal canal, your German shepherd’s balls may lodge underneath the subcutaneous tissue.